akshat2508/Bankers-algorithm-simulator/README.md

 Copy
 Edit
 python main.py
-Follow on-screen steps to:
+Then simply:

-Enter number of processes and resources
+Enter the number of processes and resources

-Define allocation and max requirement matrices
+Fill the Allocation and Max Requirement matrices

+Click “Check Safety” to run the algorithm

-Submit requests and check safety
+Enter custom requests and test outcomes

-Visualize WFG and RAG
+Visualize current system state through graphs

 📊 Example Use Case
-Open the app
+Open the app via python main.py

-Load a test case or create a custom input
+Input 5 processes and 3 resources

+Enter allocation and maximum matrices

-Click “Check Safety” to see if the current state is safe
+Click on “Check Safety” to validate current state

-Submit a request and validate whether it's grantable

-View graphs to understand process dependencies and allocations
+Enter a request vector for a process

+Instantly see if the request can be granted

+Click “Show WFG” or “Show RAG” to understand the system visually

+📚 Educational Value
+💡 Understand how the system reacts to unsafe states

+🔄 Experiment with different matrices and scenarios

+📈 See how deadlock conditions arise and how the algorithm avoids them

+🧠 Great for demos, assignments, lab work, and viva prep

 🤝 Contributions
-We welcome contributions from the community!
+We love contributors!
+To contribute:

-Fork the repo
+Fork the repository

-Create a new branch
+Create a feature branch

 Make your changes

 Submit a Pull Request

+New features, bug fixes, and documentation improvements are always welcome ✨

 📄 License
 This project is licensed under the MIT License.
+Feel free to use, modify, and distribute with attribution.

+🔚 Final Notes
+This simulator was created to bridge the gap between textbook theory and practical understanding of deadlock avoidance in operating systems.
+With visual feedback, simplified input, and thorough implementation, it’s designed to be both technically solid and fun to use!

 Made with ❤️ by Akshat, Mansi, and Nandini